kyma-project/lifecycle-manager/docs/technical-reference/api/moduleTemplate-cr.md

 The core of any ModuleTemplate CR, the descriptor can be one of the schemas mentioned in the latest version of the [OCM Software Specification](https://ocm.software/spec/).
 While it is a `runtime.RawExtension` in the Go types, it will be resolved via ValidatingWebhook into an internal descriptor with the help of the official [OCM library](https://github.com/open-component-model/ocm).

-By default, it will most likely be easiest to use [Kyma CLI](https://github.com/kyma-project/cli/tree/main) and its `create module` command to create a template with a valid descriptor, but it can also be generated manually, for examole using [OCM CLI](https://github.com/open-component-model/ocm/tree/main/cmds/ocm).
+By default, it will most likely be easiest to use [Kyma CLI](https://github.com/kyma-project/cli/tree/main) and its `create module` command to create a template with a valid descriptor, but it can also be generated manually, for example using [OCM CLI](https://github.com/open-component-model/ocm/tree/main/cmds/ocm).

+### `operator.kyma-project.io` labels

+These are the synchronization labels available on the ModuleTemplate CR:

+- `operator.kyma-project.io/sync`: A boolean label.
+If set to `false`, this ModuleTemplate CR is not synchronized with any remote cluster.
+The default value is `true`.
+- `operator.kyma-project.io/internal`: A boolean label.
+If set to `true`, marks the ModuleTemplate CR as an `internal` module.
+It is then synchronized only for these remote clusters which are managed by the Kyma CR with the same `operator.kyma-project.io/internal` label explicitly set to `true`.
+The default value is `false`.
+- `operator.kyma-project.io/beta` A boolean label.
+If set to `true`, marks the ModuleTemplate CR as a `beta` module.
+It is then synchronized only for these remote clusters which are managed by the Kyma CR with the same `operator.kyma-project.io/beta` label explicitly set to `true`.
+The default value is `false`.